Personal Research Data Workflow

 To follow the workflow, create a data management plan in the DMPOnline tool.
 To gain access to the proper TU Delft template make sure you:

-- Set TU Delft as primary research organization.
+- Set Delft University of Technology as primary research organization.

 - Tick the ‘no funder associated’ box.